 What is the history of its creation?

-A digital twin is created by developing an extremely accurate 3D model that is continuously fed with data from sensors and IoT devices.
-This data is used by the specialised Software for both simulation and analysis.
+A digital twin is created by developing an extremely accurate 3D model that is continuously updated with data from sensors and IoT-devices.
+This data is used for specialised Software for both simulation and analysis.

 Thanks to the accurate acquisition and integration of real-time data from various physical systems, companies are able to map and analyse complex processes virtually.
 The software-supported simulation enables precise monitoring of the behaviour and performance of the real system and the creation of forecasts for future operating states.
 This innovative approach allows companies to react proactively to potential problems and maximise the efficiency and performance of their systems.